sssoz/pkp-annual-report/_sections/07-thank-you.md

 ---
 heading: Thank You
 subheading: The future is open<span class="text-red text-red--large">.</span>
-intro: "In 2019, PKP was awarded an Open Publishing Lifetime Contribution Award by Coko's Open Publishing Awards.
+intro: "In 2019, PKP was awarded an Open Publishing Lifetime Contribution Award, part of the [2019 Open Publishing Awards](https://openpublishingawards.org/).
 None of our work - past, present, and future - would be possible without the ongoing commitment and support of our community.
 For those who contributed in 2019-2020, we thank you."
 inverted: true
 ---

 ### Contributors

 Our thanks to the many individuals and institutions who contributed gifts of time including translators, writers, sprinters, developers, and testers.
-In particular, we would like to thank members of the PKP Advisory and Technical Committees, Documentation Interest Group, and Accessibility Interest Group.
+In particular, we would like to thank members of our committees ([Advisory](https://pkp.sfu.ca/about/organization/advisory-committee/), [Technical](https://pkp.sfu.ca/about/organization/technical-committee/), and [Members](https://pkp.sfu.ca/about/organization/members-committee/)) and interest groups ([Documentation Interest Group](https://pkp.sfu.ca/documentation-interest-group/)and [Accessibility Interest Group](https://pkp.sfu.ca/accessibility-interest-group/)).

 With special thanks to the following organizations for their support and contributions towards PKP events: